nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 * Line graphs (Sequence versus numeric) :

-line graphs—also known as line charts or time series plots—are frequently used to show the link between a series of data points (such as time intervals or sorted categories) and an associated set of numerical values.
+----> line graphs—also known as line charts or time series plots—are frequently used to show the link between a series of data points (such as time intervals or sorted categories) and an associated set of numerical values.
 The ability to display trends and patterns over time or among ordered categories makes these graphs especially helpful.

-Example of Line Graph :
+EXAMPLE OF LINE GRAPH:

 ![line graph](https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data/assets/114248445/94b3af77-5069-4b0a-9d99-7db3dd0f15cc)